tankanickel/troodon_2.0/README.md

 # Troodon 2.0
-Newest mod to klipper with built-in raspberry pi 4, a Fly SB2040 v1 Canbus Toolhead and still runnning Voron Tap
+Newest mod to klipper with built-in raspberry pi 4, BTT HDMI5 display, a Fly SB2040 v1 Canbus PCB with stealthburner toolhead and still runnning Voron Tap

 Currently still in calibration and WIP